Dwarf Gourami (Flame Gourami): Profile and Information

 Unlike most fishes, the male dwarf gouramis are noticeably more significant than the females, and they possess a beautiful bright orange-red body combined with a turquoise blue stripe that vertically runs into the fins.
 They don’t grow more than “two inches,” hence their name.

-The male’s dorsal fin can be seen pointed, rather than rounded like the female’s dorsal fin.
+The male’s dorsal fin can be seen as pointed rather than rounded like the female’s.

-There are numerous color hybrids which include powder blue/blue, rainbow, neon, and red.
+There are numerous color hybrids, including powder blue/blue, rainbow, neon, and red.

 They also have sheens that are greenish-gold metallic.
-Red remains their predominant color that can be seen on most dwarf gouramis, with their dorsal fins giving off a solid blue color.
+Red remains the predominant color seen on most dwarf gouramis, with their dorsal fins giving off a solid blue color.

 Tankmates